 Campaigns und information

-Through the provision of grants for prevention measures to enhance road safety, the Federal Ministry of Transport and Digital Infrastructure provides financial assistance totalling around 15 million euros annually to numerous nationwide projects.
+Through the provision of grants for prevention measures to enhance road safety, the Ministry provides financial assistance totalling around 15 million euros annually to numerous nationwide projects.
 When it comes to campaigns and information measures the German Road Safety Council (DVR) and the German Accident Prevention Organization (DVW) are important partners of the Federal Government.

 European and international road safety policy